cncf/cluster/.github/ISSUE_TEMPLATE.md

 ### Is the code that you’re going to run 100% open source?
 If so, what is the URL or URLs where it is located?

+### What kind of machines and how many do you expect to use (see: https://www.packet.net/bare-metal/)?

+### What OS and networking are you planning to use (see: https://www.packet.net/bare-metal/)?

 ### Please state your contributions to the open source community and any other relevant initiatives

 ### How will this testing advance cloud native computing (specifically containerization, orchestration, microservices or some combination).